Sedi-dev/students-marks-system/README.md

 cd student-marks-system

 Run the program:
-python student_marks_system.py
+python3 student_marks_system.py

 ---

 ## 💡 Learning Outcome

 This project improved my ability to structure and analyze data using dictionaries, as well as apply built-in Python functions for efficient data processing.
+I learnt:
 - How to structure a program using multiple functions
 - How to use dictionaries to model real-world data
 - How to perform calculations on grouped data
 - How to validate and sanitize user input
 - How to design a clean output/report system
+- Writing data to files and managing persistence

 ---